Dilepton Radiation from Strongly Interacting Systems: Experimental aspects of dilepton spectroscopy

 \subsubsection{Muons}

 The detection of muons has advantages over electron detection if the laboratory momenta of the leptons are sufficiently high.
 Using hadron absorbers in front of a muon detection system enables that essentially only muons reach these detectors.
 Such absorber technique can, in certain cases, allow to easily trigger on the production of muons or even on muon pairs which is in most cases impossible for electrons.
 A disadvantage of the absorber technique is that hadron identification in the acceptance of the absorber requires placing of respective detectors in front of the absorber which enlarges the whole detection system accordingly.
 Hadron absorbers, moreover, introduce collisional energy loss and multiple scattering to muons.
-Consequently, absorber techniques are advised if the laboratory momenta (or energy) of the muons are not too small.
+Consequently, absorber techniques are advised if the laboratory momenta of the muons are not too small.
 This can be assessed by computing the the mean muon energy loss $<dE/dx>$ of an absorber material over one nuclear interaction length $\lambda_I$ in this material:

-For Iron, using for simplicity the mean energy loss of a minimum ionizing (MIP) muon of $1.45$ \mev\ /(g/cm$^2)$, a muon has lost $\approx 200$~\mev\ over a distance after which the hadron's survival probability has dropped to $P_{\mathrm{surv.}} = 1/e$.
+For Iron, using for simplicity the mean energy loss of a minimum ionizing (MIP) muon of $1.45$ \mev\ /(g/cm$^2)$, an energy loss of $\approx 200$~\mev\ can be estimated over a distance, after which the hadron's survival probability drops to $P_{\mathrm{surv.}} = 1/e$.
 This is a rough approximation in case of low hadron momenta where hadronic cross sections strongly vary because of resonant scattering.